 The use of POFA in cementitious material should be widely implemented in the construction industry since the technology of incorporating POFA into the concrete has matured with numerous studies conducted in the past ten years.
 The burden of disposing of cement and POFA as landfills could be mitigated by using POFA as a partial replacement for cement in concrete.
-Besides, with the fully utilize the waste created from palm oil mill, it is obvious in benefit the economic and environment.
+Furthermore, by fully utilizing the waste generated from the palm oil mill, it is evident that this approach will benefit both the economy and the environment.
 However, different mills are likely to generate POFAs with varying properties and particle sizes, which might be challenging for concrete manufacturers to adopt for their production.
-Thus, further study is essential to examine issues of standardizing the production of POFA for example time of burning, size of mill, ingredient to burn, method to burn and etc.
+Thus, further study is essential to examine issues of standardizing the production of POFA, for example, time of burning, size of mill, ingredients to burn, method to burn, etc.